 - 92. A PARCA is the only way that a Reservation Party can access Firm NTS Entry Capacity for subsequent allocation to a Nominated User(s). - 93.
 By entering into a PARCA Shipper Users and Reservation Parties are guaranteed, subject to the terms and conditions of the PARCA, the release of Firm NTS Entry Capacity.
-Prior to agreeing a PARCA, the Shipper User or Reservation Party is required to: - (a) provide National Gas Transmission's Gas Customer Contract Team33 with a PARCA Application, which will include information on, for example, location, required quantity of capacity, first gas date; and - (b) commit to paying a non-refundable Phase 1 PARCA Fee34, calculated in accordance with the Gas Transmission Connection Charging Methodology (UNC TPD Section Y); and - (c) Obtain an indicative capacity indicator from National Gas Transmission.
+Prior to agreeing a PARCA, the Shipper User or Reservation Party is required to: - (a) provide National Grid's Gas Contract Portfolio Team33 with a PARCA Application, which will include information on, for example, location, required quantity of capacity, first gas date; and - (b) commit to paying a non-refundable Phase 1 PARCA Fee34, calculated in accordance with the Gas Transmission Connection Charging Methodology (UNC TPD Section Y); and - (c) Obtain an indicative capacity indicator from National Grid.
 The indicator will be green, amber or red. - 94.
-Upon a PARCA Application being deemed competent, National Gas Transmission will commence the initial works under the PARCA Application (the "Phase 1 PARCA Works")35.
+Upon a PARCA Application being deemed competent, National Grid will commence the initial works under the PARCA Application (the "Phase 1 PARCA Works")35.
 In accordance with the terms of the PARCA, a direct payment will not be required for subsequent phases of work.
 However, a termination fee maybe payable, in the event of termination, for the reservation of capacity under Phase 2 of the PARCA. - 95.
-Following receipt of a competent PARCA Application, National Gas Transmission will confirm the capacity indicator to the applicant - (a) Within ten (10) business days where the indicator is green or red; - (b) within twenty (20) business days where the indicator is amber.

-The capacity indicator may be reassigned by National Gas Transmission if for reasons outside its control the completion of Phase 1 PARCA Works will be delayed, and/or if there are further PARCAs received during the PARCA window.

-- 96. In accordance with UNC TPD Section B1.16, a competent PARCA Application for NTS Entry Capacity may trigger the opening of a PARCA Entry window.
+Following receipt of a competent PARCA Application, National Grid will confirm the capacity indicator to the applicant - (a) Within ten (10) business days where the indicator is green or red; - (b) within twenty (20) business days where the indicator is amber. - The capacity indicator may be reassigned by National Grid if for reasons outside its control the completion of Phase 1 PARCA Works will be delayed, and/or if there are further PARCAs received during the PARCA window. - 96.
+In accordance with UNC TPD Section B1.16, a competent PARCA Application for NTS Entry Capacity may trigger the opening of a PARCA Entry window.
 The PARCA Entry Window is a period of time where any competent PARCA Applications for NTS Entry Capacity received are guaranteed to be considered together with and alongside the original PARCA Application in determining how and when the NTS Entry Capacity requested will be reserved.
 Additionally, a competent PARCA Application for NTS Entry Capacity may trigger an invitation to Users to participate in an Ad-hoc QSEC Auction for Unsold NTS Entry Capacity in accordance with paragraph 53. - 97.
-The information provided in the PARCA Application is necessary so that Phase 1 PARCA Works processes can be completed, in particular,
+The information provided in the PARCA Application is necessary so that Phase 1 PARCA Works processes can be completed, in particular, - identification of likely PARCA timescales and/or any opportunities for substitution of capacity from other ASEPs; and - the ASEP must be recognised by the Licence in accordance with the requirements of Special Condition 9.13.

-33 Contact can be made with the team via e-mail to: box.ukt.customerlifecycle@nationalgas.com
+33 Contact can be made with the Gas Contract Portfolio team via e-mail to: box.ukt.customerlifecycle@nationalgrid.com

-34 This will be reconciled such that only actual costs incurred are paid.
+$^{^{\}rm 34}$ This will be reconciled such that only actual costs incurred are paid.

-35 UNC TPD Section B1.16.4 includes provisions that provide an option for the initialisation of the Phase 1 PARCA works to be delayed by National Gas Transmission until the outcomes / impacts of the annual application process are known.
+35 UNC TPD Section B1.16.4 includes provisions that provide an option for the initialisation of the Phase 1 PARCA works to be delayed by National Grid until the outcomes / impacts of the annual application process are known.
 This allows any interactions of the PARCA and Application processes to be assessed and considered on a case by case basis.